-We regard teak as the king of woods because of its fine, intricate grain structure, attractive colors and hues, and its sheer strength.
-It finds use in many different applications and is also good for outdoor use because it has a natural resistance to moisture, rot, and insects.
-Teak is a popular type of wood, but over-exploitation of this fine wood species, Teak has become a scarce commodity in the world today.
+We regard teak as the king of woods because of its fine, intricate grain structure, attractive colors and hues, and sheer strength.
+Teak wood is also suitable for outdoor use because it has a natural resistance to moisture, rot, and insects.
+Teak is a popular type of wood, but the over-exploitation of this fine wood species makes it a scarce commodity.

 It is prohibitively expensive and, in many countries, trading and use of teak are illegal.
-These problems leave us seeking some good alternatives.
+These problems leave us looking for other types of wood.
 Below, we look at some of the popular teak wood alternatives.
 While these are not exactly like teak, they do have characteristics including hardness, grain and finish that make them decent substitutes.

 Teak Wood Alternatives

-If you are ready to compromise a bit, you can find many alternatives to teak wood with similar properties but not nearly as expensive, nor scarce.
-Although it isn’t the real thing, the types of wood we highlight here can take polish and stain which will make it look as if they are teak.
+If you are ready to compromise a bit, you can find many alternatives to teak wood with similar properties but not nearly as expensive nor scarce.
+Although it isn’t the real thing, the types of wood we highlight here can take polish and stain, which will make it look as if they are teak.

-The common name for ipe is Brazilian walnut and the lumber of this wood goes with the name of “ironwood” due to its incredible toughness.
-Ipe is denser than cedar by three times and heavy enough to sink in water.
+The common name for ipe is Brazilian walnut, and the lumber of this wood goes with the name of “ironwood” due to its incredible toughness.
+Ipe is denser than cedar three times and heavy enough to sink in water.
 The extreme hardness of ipe also exhibits a high degree of resistance to abrasion, dents, and scratches.

 Engineered Wood as Teak Wood Alternatives